Cmdpro/Data-Essence/modchanges.md

 ## Midgame - Lunar Update
 ### Additions
+- Added Ecliptrum, a new alloy more receptive to this new Essence type
-- Enabled Lunar Essence Wires, Nodes, and Batteries
+- Enabled Lunar Essence Wires, Nodes, Bombs, and Batteries

-- Added Ecliptrum material
-- Added Essence Derivation Spike
-- Added Astronomy Tower structure
+### Changes
+- Conductance Rods' manual crafting recipe is less expensive
+- Essence Wires and Nodes are made with Essence Shards instead of Amethyst